RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

    4. it helps in NLP but not an NLP algo, it's a data processing lib
    5. It only works on individual words, not on entire sentence or document
 3. Training input -
-   1. for supervised mode, data should have \__ label __ as the first word follwed by label and the sentence
+   1. for supervised mode, data should have \__ label __ as the first word followed by label and the sentence
-   2. for word2vec, data should be a text file with 1 sentence per line
+   2. **for word2vec, data should be a text file with 1 sentence per line**
    3. also accepts **augmented text format** - {"source":"bhvh", "label":1}
 4. How to use -
    1. Cbow (continuous bag of words) - bag of words, order does not matter
    2. skip-gram - n grams, order of words matters
-   3. batch skip-gram - distributedcomputation over many CPUs
+   3. batch skip-gram - distributed computation over many CPUs
 5. Important hyperparams -
    1. Word2Vec-
       1. mode (cbow, skipgram, batch_skipgram)